Multifunctionality in agriculture

+Rice fields in Fugangli, Yangmei City, Taoyuan County.

 Multifunctionality in agriculture (often simply multifunctionality) refers to the numerous benefits that agricultural policies may provide for a country or region.
 Generally speaking, multifunctionality refers to the non-trade benefits of agriculture, that is, benefits other than commerce and food production.
 These include, in the WTO definition of multifunctionality, environmental protection, landscape preservation, rural employment, and food security.
 These can be broadly classified as benefits to society, culture, a national economy as a whole, national security, and other concerns.
 For example, in addition to providing food and plant-derived products for the population, agriculture may also provide jobs for rural people and contribute to the viability of the area, create a more stable food supply, and provide other desired environmental and rural outputs.
 A nice and clear summary of how more species may support multiple ecosystem functions and the state of biodiversity-ecosystem function research can be found by Slade et al.